 There are several recommendations by the ministry of health about the vaccines that one should be given when traveling to other countries.
 For example, I had to get the Yellow vaccines and malaria prevention pills when traveling to Senegal.

-One of the interesting online resources for health-related issues that I would recommend is the CDC - Centers for Disease Control and Prevention website.
+One of the interesting online resources for health-related issues that I would recommend is the CDC – Centers for Disease Control and Prevention website.
 One vaccination center in Mauritius is situated at Mutual aid building in Port Louis.
-There is another private vaccination center in Mauritius too such as Darnee Medical Clinic located at Forest-side Curepipe.
+There is another private vaccination center in Mauritius too such as Darnee Medical Clinic [in 2023 – saw it was renamed as c-care]located at Forest-side Curepipe.
 Make sure that the vaccinations are available and also if one particular vaccine needs to be administered in two or more shots at different days, make sure that the vaccination is not out of stock.
 Otherwise, you might end up repeating the whole process again.

 Sometimes, border control officers will not allow a passenger to enter its territory if you don’t have the vaccination cards with you.
 A few months back at the airport of South Africa, I noticed a passenger who was not in possession of the vaccination card.
 Usually, there is no vaccination required.
 But it happens that the passenger had traveled during the past weeks to a country where yellow fever vaccine was needed.
 They wanted to check if the passenger was properly vaccinated.
 This might, therefore, raise an issue.
 Always carry your vaccination cards with you when traveling abroad.